roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 24. How can you create a CSS animation or transition?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>24.
+How can you create a CSS animation or transition?</summary>
   <p>

 To create a CSS animation or transition, use CSS properties and selectors to define how an element should behave and appear during the animation or transition.